vikaschenny/mydbpchart/README.md

   type: LoadBalancer
 ```

-3. Update `values.yaml` with your desired default values:
+3. Update `values.yaml` with your desired default values: it should be placed outside of the templates folder

 ```yaml
 # values.yaml